sakura-knoll/abyss-lab/public/data/honkai3rd/ko-KR/weapons/pledge-of-sakura.md

 ## Divine Soulband

-[SP: 20][CD: 12s] Summons and deploys the weapon, throwing Sakura katanas at enemies within range, slashing them once every 0.3s for the next 3.5s.
+[SP 소모: 20][재사용 대기 시간: 12초] Summons and deploys the weapon, throwing Sakura katanas at enemies within range, slashing them once every 0.3s for the next 3.5s.
 Each slash deals 180.0% ATK of Physical DMG and has a 21.2% chance of adding a Sakura Count.
 An enemy with 3 Sakura Counts will have the count reset to 0 and receives a Sakura Brand.
 The Sakura Brand lasts 10s.

 ## Fubuki